Newton-on-Rawcliffe

 Newton-on-Rawcliffe is a village and civil parish (as Newton) in North Yorkshire, England.
 It is in the North York Moors National Park, 4 mi north of Pickering.
 It was part of the Ryedale district between 1974 and 2023.
 It is now administered by North Yorkshire Council.

 History

 The settlement is listed in the Domesday Book, and the name means new farm.
 The village has a small pond in the village green, and houses on either side of the main road through the village alongside the green.

+Before the 1066 Conquest the important 'manor' of Pickering was held by Earl Morcar of Northumbria from 1065 to 1066.
+It had berewicks in Barton, Newton, Blandsby and Easthorpe, and soke in various places in the parishes of Pickering, Brompton, Ebberston, Allerston, Thornton Dale, Ellerburn, Levisham, Middleton and Barton.
+The whole was assessed at 50 carucates (a unit of land that could be ploughed by an eight-ox plough-team in a year).

+In 1086 NEWTON (Newton upon Roucliff) was a berewick of Pickering, and by 1316 belonged to the Earl of Lancaster, to be later held by the Crown in right of the duchy of Lancaster.

+At the time of Edward I King of England (1272 - 1307), it had an estimated value of £88.